-Although navigating government benefits can be complex, planning ahead is one of the first steps toward pursuing the quality of life you envision for your loved one with special needs.
-It's important to consider each government benefit, how it can impact your loved one's life and the optimum time to apply for those benefits.
-Please use the space below to take notes on these government benefits and discuss any questions you may have with your financial advisor.
+Although navigating government benefits can be complex, planning ahead is one of the first steps toward pursuing the quality of life you envision for you or your loved one with a disability or special needs.
+It's important to consider each government benefit, how it can impact you or your loved one's life and the optimum time to apply for those benefits.
+Please use the space below to take notes on these government benefits and discuss any questions you may have with your financial professional or attorney.